 Isola, high V laminates: There are several high voltage laminates, Isola is one of the most well known, that actually extinguish arcs and leave a non-conductive base layer.
 While that is an incredible performance advantage in high V applications, understand the design restrictions before you start.
 These laminates are usually quite pricey, and you can only produce single sided boards or very simple two sided boards.

 When you first start discussing production, get the datasheets for all your options from the manufacturer and make sure the performance matches your requirements.
-Also, don’t mix and match the insulators on your board.
+Also, don’t mix and match the insulators on your board layout.
 The mismatch in material properties can cause issues in manufacturing and performance down the line.

 Don’t use multiple insulating materials within the layers of your PCB.